humanmade/publication-checklist/README.md

 To enforce these checks and block publication, filter the `altis.publication-checklist.block_on_failing` value and return true from your callback.
 This will change the UI to disable the publish button, display a user-facing message that checks must be completed, and block requests to publish the post.

+## Disabling the list view

+Publication Checklist will add a Tasks column to the Posts list screen showing the status of each post.
+This column is only shown if statuses have been registered.

+To hide this column, filter the `altis.publication-checklist.show_tasks_column` value and return false from your callback.
+This will hide the Tasks column.

 ## License

 Publication Checklist is licensed under the GPLv2 or later.
 Copyright 2019 Human Made and contributors.